 I answer more questions from the audience and it’s time for feedback from the investors.
 All three give me constructive feedback and the last, quiet male investor, I’ll call him Taylor, has his turn.
-He rips me a new one.
+He's MEAN!

 “This was a total waste of my time.
 It was so emotional, I stopped thinking about investing and bought into your problem.
 I can’t believe I’ve had to listen to this now, for like, almost 45 minutes and I wouldn’t invest in you if you put a gun to my head.
 You have no traction.
 No data.
 I’m fucking done.” he says, leaning back in his chair and throwing his hands up in exasperation.